 Saskatchewan is rich in agriculture, natural resources, technology and human capital leading to a diversified economy and economic growth.
 However, another type of diversity, cultural diversity, also leads to economic growth.
 Cultural diversity is a place’s openness to different cultures and ethnicities.
 Saskatchewan has experienced a significant demographic shift in population including the trend of being a more culturally diverse population.
 In 2015 alone, Saskatchewan welcomed 11,256 new residents as a result of international migration.
 This is good for both economic growth and enhancing the vitality of our communities.

 A growing number of reports indicate cultural diversity enables a community to be stronger and compete on a larger scale in the global economy in which we live in.
-People from diverse backgrounds bring language skills, new ways of thinking, innovative ideas and creative solutions to difficult problems.
+People from diverse backgrounds bring language skills, new ways of thinking, innovative ideas and creative solutions to difficult problems – and great food!!!

 At a more local level, the Bringing Vitality to Main Street report from the United States shows that immigrants are more likely to have a small business such as grocery stores, restaurants, clothing stores and other enterprises which lead to neighbourhood growth and vitality.
 In Canada, Stats Can reports a higher percent of those self-employed are immigrants versus Canadian-born.
 These small businesses play a critical role in creating attractive neighbourhoods to work and live in, as well as contribute to the tax base.